Recent Advancements in Machine Learning For Cybercrime Prediction: Cybercrime Methods

 \section{Cybercrime Methods}

 Cybercrime is a criminal activity that takes place in the digital world.
-Cybercriminals use various methods to perform cyber crimes and cause damage to individuals and organizations as shown in figure \ref{fig:CC_overview}.
-Below, we thoroughly discuss some of the most common methods used to perform cyber crime.
+Cybercriminals use various methods to perform cybercrimes and cause damage to individuals and organizations, as shown in figure \ref{fig:CC_overview}.
+Below, we thoroughly discuss some of the most common methods used to perform cybercrime. he below primary methods were selected based on the latest research by \cite{aslan2023comprehensive} informing how these attacks are increasing in complexity while the knowledge needed to develop these attacks is easily accessible and attainable.
+It is worth noting that there are numerous emerging techniques in the realm of cyberattacks.
+However, to maintain the focus and scope of our work, we have specifically included the below methods due to their significance and complexity within the broader landscape of cybercrime.

-\textbf{Malware Attacks}: Malware attacks are a standard method used by cybercriminals to gain unauthorized access to computer systems and networks (\cite{furnell2019cyber}, \cite{alenezi2020evolution}).
+\textbf{Malware Attacks}: Malware attacks are a standard method used by cybercriminals to gain unauthorized access to computer systems and networks \cite{furnell2019cyber,alenezi2020evolution}.
 Malware is software that is designed to disable or damage computer systems.
-Cybercriminals can use malware attacks to access sensitive information or disable a computer network (\cite{alenezi2020evolution}).
-Malware attacks can be performed through various methods, such as email attachments, malicious websites, or vulnerabilities in software (\cite{broadhead2018contemporary}).
-Once the malware is installed, it can perform various actions, such as stealing sensitive information, encrypting files, or launching a distributed denial-of-service (DDoS) attack.
-Recent research has focused on developing new methods to detect and prevent malware attacks.
-One approach is to use ML algorithms to detect malware based on their behavior (\cite{saad2019curious}).
-Another approach is to use artificial intelligence (AI) to detect and prevent malware attacks by analyzing network traffic (\cite{kanimozhi2019artificial}).
+Cybercriminals can use malware attacks to access sensitive information or disable a computer network \cite{alenezi2020evolution}.
+Malware attacks can be performed through various methods, such as email attachments, malicious websites, or vulnerabilities in software \cite{broadhead2018contemporary} for stealing sensitive information, encrypting files, or launching a distributed denial-of-service (DDoS) attack.
+Recent research such as \cite{saad2019curious} has focused on developing new methods to detect and prevent malware attacks.